Mom’s House

 After my thru-skate of Aotearoa in 2022, I wanted to get started right away.
 It had always been my dream to build a house for my birth mother in Phan Thiết.
 I knew the location, I’d raised the money, and I was headed back to Viet Nam later in the year.

 Immediately there were complications.
-We tried to source local builders through Catalyst Foundation’s connections to the community, but when they heard where the outside money was coming from we were overpriced – around $3500 more than the initial budget of $2500.
-There was more.
-There is no private land ownership in Viet Nam - the State gives you the right to use the land.
+We tried to source local builders through Catalyst Foundation’s connections to the community, but when they heard that the money would come from the United States we were overpriced: around $3500 more than the initial budget of $2500.
+Additionally, there is no private land ownership in Viet Nam - the State gives you the right to use the land.
 The attention that a house built by outside money on my birth family’s property brings could cause the land to be seized and my family displaced.

 Growing up, like many adoptees, I felt an immense detachment from my roots.
 I traveled to Viet Nam in search of connection, but I have slowly come to realize that I can never be “Vietnamese enough” for acceptance.
 I still don’t speak Vietnamese.
 Have I tricked myself into thinking that simply building a house can fill that void?
 Legitimize my roots?